Formerly known as Cumbria Rural Choirs, Cumbria Singers was launched in May 2022.

-We will continue to welcome singers of all ages and levels of experience from across Cumbria and beyond.
-Our ambition is to perform an annual concert where the programme primarily consists of large-scale choral works, led by a professional conductor and accompanied by professional musicians.
+An annual concert where the programme primarily consists of large-scale choral works, led by a professional conductor and accompanied by professional musicians, will continue to be a major feature of its activities.
 This will provide participants with the opportunity to enjoy an experience which smaller choirs, with greater financial constraints and smaller numbers, are unlikely to be able to offer.
 Where circumstances allow, the annual concert will be performed in a high-profile venue in Cumbria with the capacity to accommodate a large choir, orchestra and accompanying singers.

 Cumbria Singers will strengthen the links which already exist and increase its communication networks with other choirs, arts venues and cultural groups across the region.
 This will enable Cumbria Singers to regularly ‘signpost’ its members to other musical events taking place across Cumbria, recruit members and publicise its activities.